 Supplemental sheet A also indicates the nature of the publication to which it relates (A1 or A2).

-In the case of a supplementary European search report in respect of an international application, supplemental sheet A should be marked A4.
-The examiner does not determine the title, abstract or figure to be published with the abstract, since these have already been determined by the International Searching Authority according to Rules 37.2 PCT, Rules 38.2(a) PCT and Rules 8.2 PCT, respectively.
+In the case of a supplementary European search report in respect of an international application, supplemental sheet A is marked A4.
+The search division does not determine the title, abstract or figure to be published with the abstract, since these have already been determined by the International Searching Authority according to Rules 37.2 PCT, Rules 38.2(a) PCT and Rules 8.2 PCT, respectively.